pangbox/rugburn/README.md

 # rugburn

+_This project is not endorsed by or related to Ntreev Soft Corporation.
+See [Trademark Notice](#trademark-notice) for more information._

-`rugburn` is an unobtrusive and small shim for `ijl15.dll` that allows you to run unmodified Pangya without GameGuard.
+`rugburn` is an unobtrusive and small shim for `ijl15.dll` that allows you to run unmodified PangYa™ without GameGuard.

 This also allows you to run PangYa under Wine :)